RedHatNordicsSA/linux4win/content/assign4.md

 cp /etc/ansible/hosts /etc/ansible/hosts.backup
 ```

 :boom: So now we have a backup file we can lookup if needed.
-Now it is time to fill the file with simple context:
+Now it is time to fill the file with simple context.
+Type below commands to put your Red Hat Enterprise Linux server into the inventory file:
 ```
-ip.address.of.linuxserver1
-ip.address.of.linuxserver2
+sudo su -
+echo "ip.address.of.linuxserver1" >/etc/ansible/hosts
+echo "ip.address.of.linuxserver2" >>/etc/ansible/hosts
 ```

+:exclamation: Please note the double ```>>``` on the last line there.

 ## Run ad hoc commands against your linux servers